orisonchan/ScheduleApplication/README.md

 # ScheduleApplication
-My personal Schedule Web App
+Personal Schedule Manager Web App using SpringMVC and Hibernate and Bootstrap.